FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 which does not return results for {{?RFC7585}} dynamic discovery.

-This specification does not, however, forbid routing of packets for realms in the "eap.arpa" domain.
+This specification does not, however, forbid routing of packets for NAIs in the eap.arpa realm.
 Instead, it leaves such routing up to individual organizations.

-We note that this specification is fully compatible with all known EAP implementations, so it is fail-safe.
+This specification is fully compatible with all known EAP implementations, so it is fail-safe.
 When presented with a peer wishing to use this specification, existing implementations will return EAP Failure, and will not otherwise misbehave.

 ## The eap.arpa realm

-This document defines the "eap.arpa" domain as being used for provisioning within EAP.
+This document defines the eap.arpa realm as being used for provisioning within EAP.
 A similar domain has previously been used for EAP-NOOB {{RFC9140}}, as "eap-noob.arpa".
 This document extends that concept, and standardizes the practices surrounding it,

 NOTE: the "arpa" domain is controlled by the IAB.
-Allocation of "eap.arpa" requires agreement from the IAB.
+Allocation of the eap.arpa. domain name requires agreement from the IAB.

 RFC-EDITOR: This text can be updated on publication to indicate that the IAB has approved it.